Jump to a Section

 Purchasing from the Unity Asset Store

-The Ultimate Game Music Collection at 3GB is a large package and as a result a very small number of users have experienced issues downloading and importing the package.
+The Ultimate Game Music Collection at over 3GB (compressed) is a large package and as a result a very small number of users have experienced issues downloading and importing the package.
 If you experience an issue downloading or importing the pack, please see the advice below for a possible solution, alternatively you can contact me at email@example.com or send me a message.

 Please be aware that this is not a technical fault with the asset or its contents, it is only to do with the large size of the package.
 Unity staff have advised that, although very rare, other large packages have experienced similar issues simply because of their size.